What small businesses can learn from big business lead-to-sales conversion rate challenges

-Ascend2 and Verse have just published a very interesting report on the state of lead conversion in marketing and sales.
+Ascend2 and Verse published a very interesting report on the state of lead conversion in marketing and sales.
 If you think big businesses have lead conversion down pat, think again.
 Thankfully, this report can help you massively boost your lead conversion without substantial investments of time or money.
 You just need a good lead conversion strategy.

 Now, before I go into the juicy tips you can learn from this report, here’s the background you need to know.

-- 277 marketing and sales professionals contributed their views.
+- 277 marketing and sales professionals contributed their views

-- 79% of those professionals worked for businesses with more than 100 employees.
+- 79% of those professionals worked for businesses with more than 100 employees

 Lead-to-sales conversion rate satisfaction

 Many of us think big brands have it all.
-In particular, that they have big budgets for everything so have spent lots of money getting their marketing right.
+In particular, that they have big budgets for everything, so have spent lots of money getting their marketing right.

-But according to this report, only 12% of marketing and sales professionals are very satisfied with their lead-to-sales conversion rate.
+But according to this report, only 12% of big-business marketing and sales professionals are very satisfied with their lead-to-sales conversion rate.

 That leaves a lot of room for improvement.